pelithne/k8s/admin-account-access.md

 Select "Docker Registry" and click **Next**

-In the following screen, first select Registry type - Others (no dot select Azure Container Registry).
+In the following screen, first select Registry type - Others (do not select Azure Container Registry).

 Then use the credentials from you Azure Container Registry (Access Keys), like this: